CICE-Consortium/Icepack/_sources/icepack_1_introduction.rst.txt

 Introduction - Icepack
 **********************

-The column physics of the sea ice model CICE, "Icepack", is maintained by the CICE Consortium.
+The column physics package of the sea ice model CICE, "Icepack", is maintained by the CICE Consortium.
 This code includes several options for simulating sea ice thermodynamics, mechanical redistribution (ridging) and associated area and thickness changes.
 In addition, the model supports a number of tracers, including